edilytics/CRISPResso2_tests/README.md

 # CRISPResso2_tests

-A repository for testing that is too large (or too private) to be kept in their respective repositories.
+A repository for testing that is too large to be kept in their respective repositories.

 ## `CRISPResso2` Thorough Integration Tests

-To run the integration tests for `CRISPResso2` make sure that the `CRISPRESSO2_DIR` variable in the `Makefile` is set to the correct directory where the `CRISPResso2` repository is (by default it is set to `../CRISPResso2`).
+To run the integration tests for `CRISPResso2` make sure that the `CRISPRESSO2_DIR` variable in the `noxfile.py` is set to the correct directory (or you have a `CRISPRESSO2_DIR` environment variable set) where the `CRISPResso2` repository is (by default it is set to `../CRISPResso2`).
-Then to run only the integration tests you can issue `make all test` and it will run the tests and compare the output.
+Then to run only the integration tests you can issue `nox -- test` and it will run the tests and compare the output.

 Furthermore, the running times of each integration test will be checked and if there is a difference > 10% in the two times, it will be reported.